-On June 25, 2021 each non-employee director received an annual grant of non-qualified stock options with a grant date fair value of \$40,000, which options will vest one year after the grant date, subject to the grantee's continued service through that date.
+On June 24, 2022 each non-employee director received an annual grant of 40,000 non-qualified stock options with a grant date fair value of \$20,623, which options will vest one year after the grant date, subject to the grantee's continued service through that date.
+In addition, on September 1, 2022, in connection with her appointment to the board of directors, Ms. Dion received an initial stock option grant of 60,000 option shares with 50% vesting on each of the first two anniversaries of such grant date.
 The Company intends to make annual equity grants to non-employee directors coincident with each annual meeting of stockholders.